phorton1/Arduino-fridgeController/docs/notes.md

 a temperature in 1/128ths of a degree centigrade.

-The Controller, WebUI and myIOTDevice UI will automatically display and manipulate temperatures in the current DEGGREE_TYPE as specified by the user.
+The Controller, WebUI and myIOTDevice UI will automatically display and manipulate temperatures in the current DEGREE_TYPE as specified by the user.

 Note that DS18B20 temperature sensors essentially return a